 Listen to Christopher Bollen on the pod here.
 I’m so excited for this week because I’ve wanted to interview Chris Bollen ever since her was my boss at Interview Magazine where her was editor-in-chief for many years.
 This is how I described his new book in Esquire… Ever wanted […]

 This week Affinity Konar and I discuss her harrowing debut novel Mischling, drawn from the tragedy of Auschwitz and Josef Mengele’s experiments on identical twins during World War II.
 The twins Stasha and Pearl are part of the experimental population of twins known as Mengele’s Zoo.
 The girls experience privileges and horrors unknown to others, and they find themselves changed, stripped of the personalities they once shared, their identities altered by the burdens of guilt and pain.

+Listen to Courtney Sullivan HERE.
 I’ve been waiting years to have Courtney on the show and her new book finally gave me the chance!
 We discuss J. Courtney Sullivan’s fourth novel “Saints for All Occasions” about two sisters who leave their small Irish village to make a new life […]

 Listen to Samantha Irby HERE.
 Samantha Irby amassed a cult following with her Bitches Gotta Eat blog and then she wowed her fans with her hilarious and brutally honest memoir, Meaty, which is in TV development by Jessi Klein, head writer for Inside Amy Schumer, and Broad […]

 Episode 104: Lidia Yuknavitch on the Future of Our Planet, the Mythology of Joan of Arc & Smashing the Patriarchy